corda/corda-docs-portal/content/en/platform/corda/4.13/community/node-operations-upgrade-cordapps.md

 ## Contract and state upgrades

-There are two types of contract/state upgrade:
+There are two types of contract and state upgrade that you can perform:

-* **Implicit:** By allowing multiple implementations of the contract ahead of time, using constraints.
+- **Implicit:** Allow multiple implementations of the contract ahead of time, using constraints.
 See [API: Contract constraints]({{< relref "api-contract-constraints.md" >}}) to learn more.
-* **Explicit:** By creating a special *contract upgrade transaction* and getting all participants of a state to sign it using the contract upgrade flows.
+- **Explicit:** Create a special *contract upgrade transaction* and getting all participants of a state to sign it using the contract upgrade flows.

-This documentation only considers the *explicit* type of upgrade, as implicit contract upgrades are handled by the application.
+This topic covers the *explicit* type of upgrade, as implicit contract upgrades are handled by the CorDapp.

-In an explicit upgrade contracts and states can be changed in arbitrary ways, if and only if all of the state’s participants agree to the proposed upgrade.
+In an explicit upgrade, contracts and states can be changed in arbitrary ways, only if all of the state’s participants agree to the proposed upgrade.
 The following combinations of upgrades are possible: